Legal Separation

 - Visitation and time-sharing with the shared children;

-- How assets are divided to both parties; and
+- How assets are divided between the two parties; and

-- What is considered a breach of agreement and the consequences for violating the postnuptial agreement
+- What is considered a breach of agreement, and what are the consequences for violating the postnuptial agreement

 You can enter a postnuptial agreement at any time during your marriage.
-So, many couples having issues keep their postnuptial agreement to enforce their terms.
+Many couples who have issues keep their postnuptial agreement to enforce its terms.
 If you and your spouse separate and they violate the agreement, then you can file an action in court to enforce the terms of the agreement.
+This enforceability makes postnuptial agreements preferable to a separation agreement that Florida courts cannot enforce.

-It’s highly recommended you choose the postnuptial agreement route if you wish to legally separate from your spouse.
-Separation agreements cannot stand on their own in court and a petition for support is only related to child support or spousal support.
+It’s highly recommended that you choose the postnuptial agreement route if you wish to separate from your spouse legally.
+Separation agreements cannot stand on their own in court, and a petition for support is only related to child support or spousal support.
 A postnuptial agreement addresses most separation-related concerns and is also enforceable in Florida.
+For many families, this is the most effective solution under Florida separation laws.

 Additional Resources